Gatland hails 'outstanding performance' in Lyon

-Rugby World Cup: Gatland hails 'outstanding performance' against Australia
+Wales 40-6 Australia: Warren Gatland hails 'outstanding performance' against Wallabies

 Last updated on .From the section Welsh Rugby

-Warren Gatland said he "expected Wales to win" against Australia on Friday.
+Warren Gatland had said he "expected Wales to win" against Australia.

-It was a statement that suggested confidence, but even the most optimistic of fans could not have predicted the ease at which Wales dispatched of the Wallabies.
+It was a statement that suggested confidence, but even the most optimistic of fans could not have predicted the ease with which Wales dispatched the Wallabies.

 Gareth Anscombe starred as Wales celebrated a record win margin of 40-6.

-The results sees them cruise their way into the quarter-finals, with a final pool game to come against Georgia on 7 October in Nantes.
+It means they have cruised into the quarter-finals, with a final pool game to come against Georgia on 7 October in Nantes.

-"I thought today was an outstanding performance in terms of what we wanted to achieve with game management," Gatland said after the game.
+"I thought today was an outstanding performance in terms of what we wanted to achieve with game management," enthused Gatland.

 "We were blowing at half-time but we knew they were worse than us.
 We went out and controlled the second half.
 I thought we were fantastic."

-Asked which areas of the game pleased him, Gatland said he was "happy with a lot of stuff."
+Asked which areas of the game pleased him, Gatland said he was "happy with a lot of stuff".

 "Defensively, our line speed wasn't brilliant at the start but we improved on that.
 We were clinical, controlled the game, we didn't really give them anything.